zeditor01/Z25A/PSI_hooli.md

 ```

-## 2. Download the Serverpac to ZFS
+## 2. Define the PSI and Download the Serverpac from ShopZ Download Server to ZFS

 Open z/OSMF, and open Software Configuration.